Ishaan Dev: Career

 Ishaan Dev had a breakthrough while he was studying at the University College, Trivandrum in Kerala.
 He always mentioned his respect and gratitude to The Violin Maestro, Sri.
-Late Balabhaskar, who was also studying at the University College at the same time, and his tremendous support and influence on Ishaan’s musical journey.
+Late Balabhaskar, who was also studying at the University College at the same time, and his tremendous support and influence on Ishaan's musical journey.
 Several times, Ishaan mentioned the Violin Maestro Sri.
 Late Balabhaskar is not only a teacher but also like his own brother.
 At the age of 17, Ishaan Dev and The Violin Maestro Sri.
 Late Balabhaskar and a few of their friends started the first Boy Band in Kerala called Con-Fusion.
 The First Boy Band was a huge hit and they jointly worked on the album Neeyariyan in which Ishaan Dev was the lead Singer.
-The songs ‘ Aaru Nee’, ‘ En Nenjile’, and ‘Naye Zamane ki Gana’ received huge praises.
+The songs ‘ Aaru Nee’, ‘ En Nenjile’, and ‘Naye Zamane ki Gana' received huge praises.
 Since 2005, Ishaan has worked in the Malayalam film industry.
-His theme song for the Malayalam movie ‘The Tiger’ released in 2005 and ‘Chinthamani Kolacase’ in 2006 claimed huge praises and the general public still remembers the theme songs.
+His theme song for the Malayalam movie ‘The Tiger’ released in 2005 and ‘Chinthamani Kolacase’ in 2006 claimed huge praises.
 Ever since He has worked on several original soundtracks and background scores in various south Indian languages.
-Ishaan also made his debut as a playback singer in 2004 with the song ‘Ponveyil Naalam’ in the Malayalam movie Panchajanyam, composed by the late Sri.
+Ishaan also made his debut as a playback singer in 2004 with the song "Ponveyil Naalam" in the Malayalam movie Panchajanyam, composed by the late Sri.
 Balabhaskar.
 He worked as a Playback singer in several Malayalam and Kannada movies since then.
 In 2011, Ishaan won the Mirchi Music Awards South for the best playback male singer for the song Shyloo from the Kannada movie Shyloo.